 What is myHealthE?

-South London and Maudsley NHS Foundation Trust (SLaM) alongside partner Trusts are changing to the way NHS Child and Adolescent Mental Health Services (CAMHS) will gather health information about young people who are in contact with their services.
-As a service, CAMHS routinely asks you to provide information about your child’s symptoms using questionnaires called routine outcome measures.
-At present, CAMHS asks parents/caregivers to complete paper-based questionnaires on a regular basis over the course of assessment and treatment.
+South London and Maudsley NHS Foundation Trust (SLaM), alongside partner NHS Trusts and local authorities, are changing to the way services gather health information about young people.
+Health and social services routinely ask families to provide information about their child’s symptoms using questionnaires called routine outcome measures.
+At present, services ask parents/caregivers to complete paper-based questionnaires on a regular basis over the course of assessment and treatment.
 These have mainly been sent via mail, or handed to families whilst in the waiting room.

-Due to Covid related restrictions, most CAMHS work cannot be conducted face to face, and is now conducted remotely over the phone or via video conferencing.
-This has meant CAMHS have needed to modernise our information gathering approaches to make it easier and safer for families to provide these details to their clinical teams.
-Last year a team of NHS clinicians, researchers and software developers developed a new secure online NHS digital portal called myHealthE (MHE).
+Due to Covid related restrictions, most services work cannot be conducted face to face, with many appointments happening remotely over the phone or via video conferencing.
+This has meant many service have needed to modernise their information gathering approaches to make it easier and safer for families to provide these details to their clinical teams.
+Last year a team of NHS clinicians, researchers and software developers developed a new secure online digital portal called myHealthE (MHE).
 MHE works by identifying when families were due to fill out new outcome measures and sent text and email reminders to complete the questionnaire online.
 MHE was designed for use on a smartphone, tablet or a computer.

 A small trial of MHE was conducted in SLaM.
 Ninety eight caregivers were provided access to MHE and ninety eight continued on the usual paper based approaches.
 We found MHE provided questionnaire information back to CAMHS for over 70% compared to 8% using the traditional approaches.
 We also found MHE saved caregivers and clinicians a lot of administrative time, and was generally preferred as means to transfer information to the clinical teams.

-From November 2020, SLaM and partnering NHS Trusts will begin a more comprehensive evaluation of MHE to see if accessing questionnaires online improves caregivers’ experience of completing routine outcome measures.
-If your NHS CAMHS Trust has your mobile number or an email ( these are often included in the referral letter to CAMHS) the clinical administrator may enter you on the MHE system.
+From April 2021, SLaM and partnering NHS Trusts have begun a more comprehensive evaluation of MHE to see if accessing questionnaires online improves caregivers’ experience of completing routine outcome measures.
+If your NHS Trust or local authority has your mobile number or an email (these are often included in the referral letters) the administrator may enter you on the MHE system.
 From here you will receive a secure link to register for MHE account online.
 Once you set up your MHE account, invitations to complete digital questionnaires will be sent electronically to your registered mobile number or email.
 If you don’t want to receive any messages you can opt out at any time – see below for more details on opting out.

-Occasionally, your clinic may also ask you to complete questionnaires on paper.
-This is because MHE is still under development and does not include all the questionnaire available to clinicians yet.
+Occasionally, the service may also ask you to complete questionnaires on paper.
+This is because MHE does not include all the questionnaire that some services like to use.

 The MHE system automatically detects when you are due to complete a new online questionnaire and sends an email and text message reminder directing you to the myHealthE website.